eminyilmazdata/multy-website-deploy/DEPLOYMENT.md

 ./deploy.sh
 ```

-The script will:
+The script will automatically:
+1. ✅ Check Vercel authentication
-1. ✅ Check for uncommitted changes
+2. ✅ Check for uncommitted changes (prompts to commit if needed)
-2. ✅ Push changes to `master` branch
+3. ✅ Push changes to `master` branch
-3. ✅ Sync `master` to `main` branch
+4. ✅ Sync `master` to `main` branch
-4. ✅ Trigger Vercel auto-deployment
+5. ✅ Push to `main` (triggers Vercel auto-deployment)
+6. ✅ Wait for deployment to complete (up to 2 minutes)
+7. ✅ Automatically find the latest ready deployment
-5. ✅ Update domain alias to latest deployment
+8. ✅ Update domain alias to the latest deployment
-6. ✅ Switch you back to `master` branch
+9. ✅ Switch you back to `master` branch
+10. ✅ Show deployment summary

+**The script now handles everything automatically - no manual steps needed!**

 ### Option 2: Manual Deployment